upkie/upkie/.github/ISSUE_TEMPLATE/feature_request.md

 ## Current problem

 > Is your feature request related to a problem?
-Please describe, *e.g.* "I'm always frustrated when..."
+Please describe, *e.g.* "It is always frustrating when..."

 ...